L.I.F.E: Composition

-L.I.F.E embodies a mixture of reggae, dancehall, Afrobeat and fuji sounds.
-The album draws heavily from the music of Fela Anikulapo Kuti, King Sunny Ade and Bob Marley.
+L.I.F.E is a ragga, dancehall, afrobeat and fuji album, which draws heavily from the music of Fela Anikulapo Kuti, King Sunny Ade and Bob Marley.
 "No No No" is a fusion of the aforementioned genres.
 The groovy highlife track "Say So" contains a saxophone riff.
-"Na so E Suppose Be" is an ode to the coolness of 90s music.
+"Na so E Suppose Be" is an ode to the coolness of 1990s music.
 "Yawa Dey" is a tribute to the galala sound of several ragga artists from Ajegunle, including Daddy Showkey and Baba Fryo.
 In "Run My Race", Burna Boy impersonates Fela Kuti over an electro-Afrobeat instrumental.

 In "Boom Boom Boom", he samples a line from Fela Kuti's "Army Arrangement".
 The hook of "Smooth Sailing" consists of a Yoruba fairy tale.
-In "Outro: Remember Me", Burna Boy reiterates the album's themes to listeners.
+On the closing track "Outro: Remember Me", Burna Boy reiterates the album's themes to listeners.

-Singles

-The album's lead single "Like to Party" was released on May 30, 2012.
-The music video for the song was shot and directed in Lagos by Adasa Cookey.
-The album's second single "Tonight" was released on September 24, 2012; it was recorded in English, Yoruba, and Igbo.
-The music video for "Tonight" was directed by Mex and uploaded to YouTube at a total length of 4 minutes and 4 seconds.
-The video was nominated for Most Gifted Newcomer Video at the 2013 Channel O Music Video Awards.

-The album's third single "Always Love You" was released on March 6, 2013; the song is a pop song with influences from house and dance music.
-"Run My Race" was released as the album's fourth single; it was recorded in English, Yoruba, and Nigerian Pidgin.
-The music video for "Run My Race" was shot and directed by Clarence Peters at the New Afrika Shrine.
-The album's fifth single "Yawa Dey" was released on August 5, 2013.
-Its music video was also directed by Clarence Peters and features various light-hearted scenes of posse dancing and beach soccer.
-A hyperrealist color scheme was used to shoot the video.